Ginsberg Center Spaces: Overview:

 Dining Room view of full conference area and fireplace.

 Weather permitting, our outdoor spaces can be used for a variety of open air meetings and events.
-The Ginsberg Garden, farmed and managed by Cultivating Community, is harvested throughout the year.
+The Ginsberg Garden, farmed and managed by U-M's Sustainable Food Program, is harvested throughout the year.
 Off the Ginsberg Center's first floor, the elevated outdoor porch faces Hill Street and is perfect for gatherings and celebrations.
 Our backyard is an open, flexible space and we invite you to contact us to explore opportunities on how it can meet your needs.

-Ginsberg Center Garden, in partnership with Cultivating Community, with view of our outdoor porch.
+Ginsberg Center Garden, in partnership with UMSFP, with view of our outdoor porch.

 Whether you're a UM student, a representative of a student group, or one of our community partners, our spaces are available for your use.
-Stay tuned for stories on how the Ginsberg Center's spaces have supported the growth and success of organizations and groups on campus.
-And, Contact us to discuss how our spaces can meet your needs.
+Contact us to discuss how our spaces can meet your needs.

 Check out our spaces in action!